Teeed/WHOis-HS/README.md

 WHOis @ HS
 ========

 Appplication that monitors users being currently in hackerspace.
-Running on Raspberry PI.
+Main app (is responsible for presenting&processing data)

 =======